WGP Rules for Entrants|

 - "The person running the tournament says we don't need them" is not legal.

-Either A: all of your cards have a properly-cut-out cardsleeve insert printed directly from the HotC cardsleeve files from the HotC site in them all facing the same way, or B: you have printed the Reference Card single-sided directly from the HotC Reference Card Link (or screenshotted the complete card and printed it in another program without making it smaller, or editing it in any way) for each card that you play.
+Either A: all of your cards have a properly-cut-out cardsleeve insert printed directly from the HotC cardsleeve files from the HotC site in them all facing the same way, B: you have a legal English Edition deck, or C: you have printed the Reference Card single-sided directly from the HotC Reference Card Link (or screenshotted the complete card and printed it in another program without making it smaller, or editing it in any way) for each card that you play.
 No other methods are legal.
 Failure to follow this rule will make you ineligible for Entry.

 We suggest you simply open up the Reference Card page for each of your cards in your browser and hit "Print".
 Cut those out, and there you go (assuming you actually printed the correct cards, and your printout is readable, and so on).
 B&W is fine.